ietf-wg-dnsop/wg-materials/status.md

 * draft-ietf-dnsop-nsec-aggressiveuse
     ends 7 October

+* draft-ietf-dnsop-edns-key-tag
+    - ends 20 October

 ## current WGLC Order

 * draft-ietf-dnsop-refuse-any
-    has some outstanding items.
+    - has some outstanding items.

-* draft-ietf-dnsop-edns-key-tag

 * draft-ietf-dnsop-attrleaf
     - working on an update